Azure-Samples/active-directory-dotnet-webapi-onbehalfof/README.md

 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
 3. Click on **More Services** in the left-hand nav, and choose **Azure Active Directory**.
 4. Click on **App registrations** and choose **New application registration**.
 5. Enter a friendly name for the application, for example 'TodoListClient-DotNet' and select 'Native' as the Application Type.
 For the redirect URI, enter `https://TodoListClient`.
-Note that the Redirect URI will not be used in this sample, but it needs to be defined nonetheless.
+The Redirect URI will not be used in this sample, but it needs to be defined nonetheless.
 Click on **Create** to create the application.
 6. In the succeeding page, find the **Application ID** value and copy it to the clipboard.
 7. While still in the Azure portal, choose your application, click on **Settings**, and choose **Properties**.
 8. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and type 'TodoListService' in the textbox.
 Then, click on  **Select Permissions** and select 'Access TodoListService'.